 So instead, when i got to day 9 sober (again), and didn’t want to drink (again) last July, I started this blog.
 Immediately there were people.
 Comments.
 Help.
 Opinions.
 Support.
 Phew.
 And I went from 9 days to 9.5 months.
 To today.

-but if you are someone who does NOT want to start up a blog… where does that leave you?
-I never really considered it before this week, but if you’re drinking more than you want to, and you do NOT want to blog, AND you’re feeling anti-AA (or if you want additional support to supplement AA) … what can you do?
+if you are someone who is not up for group support, for whatever reason, where does that leave you? if you’re drinking more than you want to, and you do NOT want to blog, AND you’re feeling anti-AA (or if you want additional support to supplement AA) … what can you do?
 You can comment anonymously on other people’s blogs (not quite the same thing).
-You can read blogs but not interact (not quite the same thing at all).
+You join some facebook grops (that aren’t terribly anonymous).

 Thanks for your email … I am sitting in the park reading this with tears in my eyes because I am still hugely touched every time you reply to an email from me.
 That someone would bother to take the time to listen to my problems … that continues to surprise and humble me.